Preface Introduction Topic Index Glossary F.A.Q. Copyright

 ˜/GNUstep/Library/AfterStep/ directory and into ˜/.afterstep/.

-Restart AfterStep to make changes effective.
+Restart AfterStep to make the changes effective.
 If some of the features do not work quite right -

-It is recommended though that you start with default configuration and try out all of the supplied looks and color schemes.
+It is recommended though that you start with the default configuration and try out all of the supplied looks and color schemes.

 Select whichever is close to what you want and then modify it to your liking.